 \textbf{\% Breakdown of Thoughts.} \autoref{fig:ablations}(f) shows the distribution of \textbf{R}, \textbf{T}, and \textbf{E} thoughts for R1-Llama-8B.
 Complex datasets (AIME) exhibit more transitions, than simpler ones (MATH-500).

-\textbf{Block Size. }In \autoref{fig:ablations}(e), we evaluate the effect of different physical block sizes on throughput.
+\textbf{Block Size. }In \autoref{fig:ablations}(e), we evaluate the effect of different block sizes on throughput.
 Block sizes of 8–16 deliver the best performance.
-Larger blocks, however, may pack more thought segments per block, incurring substantial metadata overhead in the block table and increasing eviction time, which degrades performance.
-Based on this trade-off, we choose block size=8.
+Larger blocks, however, may pack more thought segments per block, incurring substantial metadata overhead in block table and increase eviction time.